Guiding Clinical Reasoning with Large Language Models via Knowledge Seeds: Methodology

 After detecting the knowledge seeds, we incorporate them into the prompt to steer the LLM toward producing a reasonable analysis.
 Specifically, we append these identified knowledge seeds following the questions and options.
 We then instruct the LLM with the detailed description, "\textit{Here is a clinical question, please refer to the knowledge seeds related to question-solving, and analyze this question step by step.}" This ensures that the LLM focuses and deliberates upon these entities, resulting in more concrete inference.

 While we underscore the significance of these knowledge seeds, the LLM might encounter challenges in understanding or effectively using them.
-Moreover, certain entities may be solely related to the entities within $Q$ and $O$ but do not facilitate its resolution.
+Moreover, certain entities may be solely related to the entities within $Q$ and $O$ but do not facilitate its solution.
 To efficiently guide the LLM in harnessing these knowledge seeds, we adopt a few-shot learning strategy.
 Representative samples in the format of \textit{\{question, option, knowledge seeds, analysis, and answer\}} are provided.
-Consequently, these exemplars steer the LLM in recognizing helpful seeds and progressively factoring them into the inferences, yielding a reasonable analysis and correct answer.
+Consequently, these exemplars guide the LLM to recognize helpful seeds and progressively factor them into the inferences, yielding a reasonable analysis and correct answer.